evrythng/evrythng-connected-app/README.md

 ![Alt text](https://tn.gg/jEXRpN43.qr)

-Note that you'll be prompted for a valid EVRYTHNG Tusted App Key.
+Note that you'll be prompted for a valid EVRYTHNG Trusted App Key.

 ### Changing the THNGHUB Address